searchkit/searchkit/docs/docs/own-components-facet-ui-display.md

 ---
-id: customisations-ui-facet-display
+id: own-components-ui-facet-display
-title: Controlling UI for Facet
+title: Custom UI Facet
-sidebar_label: Controlling Facet UI
+sidebar_label: Custom UI Facet
-slug: /customisations/facet-ui-display
+slug: /build-your-own-components/custom-ui-facet
 ---

 For each facet in the configuration, there is a field called display.